ibm-cloud-docs/databases-for-postgresql/connecting-external.md

 ## Generating Credentials via the API

 To use the API to provision a new credential, send a `POST` request to the `https://api.{region}.databases.cloud.ibm.com/v4/{platform}/deployments/{id}/users` endpoint.
 Send in the desired username and password in the body of the request.
+An example can be found in the [API Reference](https://pages.github.ibm.com/compose/apidocs/apiv4doc-static.html#operation/createDatabaseUser)

 ## Using self-signed certificates